Decision Making Process: Complete guide

 In a study done at Johns Hopkins Medical School that used functional magnetic resonance imaging, a method that is able to monitor brain activity in real time found that changing and reversing decisions requires communication between two zones within the prefrontal cortex and the frontal eye field.
 The frontal eye field is an area that controls visual awareness and eye movements.This means that changing our minds, even a simple millisecond after making a decision, can be too late to alter the behavior or movement.
 According to the head researcher, if we change our minds within about 100 milliseconds after making a decision, it’s easy to reverse our decision.
 After 200 milliseconds, the decision becomes much harder to change and reverse.
 The study also found that the longer it takes to make a decision, the harder the decision is to be reversed.

-Ways and tips to improve your decision making
+Ways and tips to improve your decision making process

 - Be less certain.
 Being overconfident isn’t universal- it is dependent upon personality and culture.
 However, some scientists claim that the chances are good that you’re more confident about each step in the decision making process than perhaps you should be.
 Reevaluating your overconfidence means you can reevaluate the logic of your decision.
 While it’s not always possible to be right, it’s always possible to be overconfident.